maxsphinix/maxsphinix/README.md

 - 👋 Hi, I’m Emmanuel Maxwell.
-I'm a Computer Science graduate, a student at AltSchool Africa.
+I'm a Computer Science graduate, alumni of AltSchool Africa.
 - 👀 I’m also interested in forex and crypto trading.
-- 🌱 I’m currently studying to be a Frontend Engineer, learning Reactjs.
+- 🌱 I’m currently a Frontend Engineer, proficient in Reactjs and Vuejs.
 - 💞️ I’m looking to collaborate with like minds to work as a team to build cutting edge applications and provide solutions.
 - 📫 How to reach me: [Twitter](https://twitter.com/emax_official), [Linkedin](https://www.linkedin.com/in/emmanuel-maxwell-842764104)